psf/black/docs/the_black_code_style/future_style.md

 ### Unnecessary parentheses in indexed assignments

-When an assignment target contains brackets (e.g. indexed access like `x[key] = expr`), Black would previously wrap the right-hand side expression in unnecessary parentheses when the line was too long.
-With this feature enabled, Black removes the unnecessary parentheses when the RHS expression is short enough.
+When an assignment target contains brackets (e.g. indexed access like `x[key] = expr`), previously, Black would incorrectly wrap the right-hand side expression in unnecessary parentheses when the line was too long.
+With this feature enabled, Black removes the unnecessary parentheses when the RHS expression fits on the tail line.

 For example: